davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 - [x] Paragraph 1, typo: "contained into one intersection polygon" should be "contained in one of the intersection polygons" ✅ 2025-01-20
 	🔼 We have fixed this typo.

-- [ ] The reference to (what I assume is) CLRS listed in the References section is incorrectly written.
-Also CLRS is too general so probably not needed here.
-Stabbing ray approach described might have robustness issues - are those significant enough to cause some form of instability in the simulation?
+- [x] The reference to (what I assume is) CLRS listed in the References section is incorrectly written.
+Also CLRS is too general so probably not needed here. ✅ 2025-01-28
+	🔼 We removed this ref which makes doublon with the more precise reference of E. Haines (1994) .

+- [ ] Stabbing ray approach described might have robustness issues - are those significant enough to cause some form of instability in the simulation?

 - [x] Last sentence of the last paragraph of 4.4.1, typo: "technic" ✅ 2025-01-20 🔼 We have fixed this typo.